 There are three primary reasons that CSX will be able to implement its Operating Plan successfully.
 First, CSX and NS do not have the same obstacles to overcome as UP.
 Unlike the UP/SP merger, CSX and NS are not taking charge of a deteriorated physical plant or assuming the operations of a financially weak entity.
 This transaction involves three strong, viable, operationally and financially sound carriers.
-All three carriers have adequate facilities to handle existing traffic.
+All three carriers have adequate faculties to handle existing traffic.
 Unlike SP, Conrail has long been committed to making the capital improvements required to expand service and meet the challenges of the market place.
 Its car fleet is well maintained.
 Its locomotive fleet is modern, well maintained and adequate to meet the demands placed on it.
 Unlike the UP, CSX and NS are not attempting to gain benefits through rationalization of facilities.
 To the contrary, both CSX and NS are seeking growth opportunities.
-Rather than abandoning lines and facilities, both carriers are investing heavily to expand the capacity of their lines by upgrading existing service routes, and increasing rather than decreasing yard capacity and facilities.
+Rather than abandoning lines and facilities, both carriers are investing heavily to expand the capacity of their lines by apprading existing service routes, and increasing rather than decreasing yard capacity and facilities.
 Therefore, there is no question that after the transaction is approved CSX (and I believe NS) will have adequate facilities to serve all traffic.

-Second, CSX has made a tremendous effort to monitor the problems in the West and to incorporate the lessons learned into its Conrail integration-planning process.
-CSX has involved as many employees as possible from both CSX and Conrail in planning for implementation on the theory that operations will go much more smoothly if the "doers" are 'so the "planners."
+Second, CSX has made a tremendous effort to monitor the problems in the implementation on the theory that operations will go much more smoothly if the "doers" are also the "planners."
 CSX's Day One Integration Team has made a realistic assessment of what can be done by Day 1 and has planned accordingly.
 All equipment, communications systems, and computer systems that must be in place on Day 1 will be fully tested and operable prior to Day 1.
 CSX will have a sufficient number of operating and training personnel available to ensure a smooth transition.